builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 - **Market positioning** -- where does this candidate sit relative to others competing for the same role?
 Overqualified, underqualified, or squarely in the pocket?
 State this based on evidence only.
 No speculation.
 - **Transferable vs. context-specific proof** -- which results will land with any hiring manager in the target role, and which are so environment-specific they need translation in the narrative or AI brain context?
 Flag the ones that need translation so the prompts address them.
 - **Departure pattern read** -- what does the timing and sequence of role changes actually show in the documented record?
 Note only what the evidence supports.
 Do not assign reasons not stated in the file.
 - **The strongest provable story** -- given everything the evidence shows, what is the most compelling narrative this candidate's record can honestly support?
-This is the north star the story type selection and narrative angles build toward.
+This is the north star the story type selection and narrative perspectives build toward.
 - **The evidence gap** -- what is the single most important context item missing from the file that the AI brain needs in order to handle recruiter questions with confidence?
 This is a coaching note for the superadmin only.
 It never appears in any asset as a weakness.
 Gaps get filled with evidence or they are not addressed at all.

 ---